roltex/king-club/RAILWAY_DEPLOYMENT.md

-# 🚂 Railway Deployment Guide
+# 🚂 Railway Deployment Guide - Backend & Frontend with SQLite

-This guide will help you deploy the Poker Tournament Management System to Railway.
+This guide will help you deploy both the backend and frontend of the Poker Tournament Management System to Railway using SQLite.

 ## Prerequisites